 What Leicester College will do to help you?

-To support businesses, we have a dedicated apprenticeship levy support service for employers, with a focus on enabling you to maximise the return on investment from the levy.
+The College has a dedicated apprenticeship levy support service for employers.
+The service allows for employers to focus on maximising their return on investment from the levy.

-- Effective support to your internal teams to enable them to effectively manage and plan the process
+- Support your internal teams to enable them to effectively manage and plan the process.